andrija-djurovic/PDtoolkit/README.md

 supported in this validation function: three of them refer to testing on the rating grade level (binomial, Jeffreys, z-score), while one refers to the complete rating scale (Hosmer-Lemeshow test).
-The null hypothesis for the binomial, Jeffreys, and z-score test is that calibrated PDs are not underestimated, i.e. they are not significantly lower than observed default rate, while for the Hosmer-Lemeshow test is that the calibrated PD is the true one.
+The null hypothesis for the binomial, Jeffreys, and z-score test is that the calibrated PDs are not underestimated, i.e. they are not significantly lower than the observed default rate, while for the Hosmer-Lemeshow test is that the calibrated PD is the true one.